cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/README.md

    </details>

 ### Configuring RC in QGroundControl
-1. Plug the Gampad into the computer.
+1. Plug the gamepad into the computer.
 (If using Logitech, set it to X mode on the back.)
 2. Launch QGroundControl if you have not already.
 3. Click the QGtroundControl menu button<br /> ![Alt text](./cmra_images/qgc_menu.png)
 4. Click <b>Vehicle Configuration</b>